PatrickKinnear/skein-dimensions/README.md

 If dimension estimates stabilise as the shells grow, this suggests a version of the diamond lemma holds and gives an upper bound on the dimension.

-Currently only implemented naively for triangular shells, and for the basic 3-torus T^3.
+Currently only implemented naively for triangular shells.

 Written by Patrick Kinnear.